petercherm/waracle-test/README.md

 - the store contains only the data needed for the app to function
 - all the logic required to transpile the responses sits within the sagas

+## Browser compatibility

+The project is compatible and has been tested on:

+- Google Chrome (last 2 versions)
+- Apple Safari (last 2 versions)
+- Mozilla Firefox (last 2 versions)
+- Microsoft Edge (last 2 versions)

+Internet Explorer 11 support is doable, but it would require a few polyfills and CSS changes.
+I decided that it's beyond the scope of this exercise.

 ## What is missing (which I would add if I had more time)

 - more tests (especially tests for sagas)